ucsb-cs156-s26/jpa04-surew1n/README.md

   and when formatted, it looks even nicer.
 The text you are reading right now is written in Markdown in the `README.md` file.

+* `LICENSE`: It is considered good practice to include a license file in any open source repository so that people accessing the code will know what they are permitted to do with it.

 * `pom.xml` This file is similar to a `Makefile` when working with C/C++ programming.
 This file works with a piece of software called Maven.